Single Sign-On Authentication

-To disable an SSO provider, navigate to Settings > Users > User Settings > SSO Providers, edit the SSO provider, and click the Enabled option to toggle the selection to its disabled state.
+To disable an SSO provider, type SSO Providers in the search box at the top of every page, and then click the matching result.
+Locate your provider in the list of configured SSO Providers, edit the SSO provider, and click the Enabled option to toggle the selection to its disabled state.

 To re-enable a disabled SSO provider, edit the SSO provider, and click the Enabled option to toggle the selection back to its enabled state.

 To remove an SSO provider entirely, site administrators must first modify all user accounts that are currently set to use that SSO provider, and configure them to use another authentication method or provider.
 You can quickly identify any users set to the provider by looking at the AUTHENTICATION METHOD column of the user list.
 Once there are no users configured to authenticate with the provider, you will be able to remove it.

 Sometimes it might be required to switch the SSO provider because of various reasons your business may have.